exwm/yt_clipper/readme.md

 python ./clip.py --json markers.json # automatically generate webms using markers json
 ```

+## Windows Installation

+For windows there is an experimental installation that does not require the dependencies below.

+1. Download this [zip file (v1.2.0)](https://mega.nz/#!4exyXA7a!hzsQrpYOx4UTbDMWkmzVWHawo-9ADatgbZpEGqBQczA) and extract it anywhere.
+2. Use the user script on YouTube as usual, but use **alt+S** to save the markers json in the extracted yt_clipper folder.
+3. Lastly, just drag and drop the markers json file onto the `yt_clipper.bat` file.
+4. All generated clips will be placed in `./webms/<markers-json-filename>`.

+A couple of alternative bat files provide more options and all work by dropping the markers json onto them:

+- Use `yt_clipper_clock.bat` and `yt_clipper_counterclock.bat` to also rotate the generated webms by 90 degrees clockwise or counter clockwise respectively.
+- Use `yt_clipper_audio.bat` to include audio in the generated webms.
+- Use `yt_clipper_opts.bat` to print all the available options and to be prompted for a string with additional options before running the script.
+This allows you to combine options (eg include audio and rotate and denoise).

 ## Dependencies

+These dependencies are not required by the windows installation above.

 - ffmpeg must be in your path for the python script (<https://www.ffmpeg.org>).
 - passing --url to the python script requires youtube-dl be in your path